lukemonahan/splunk_modinput_prometheus/README.md

  - Only Linux on x86_64 is tested for now
  - TLS is not yet supported, and is targeted for future enhancement
  - No authentication or authorization to send data to the endpoint is available, but is also targeted for a future release
+ - Splunk `host` field is static.
+Future releases will set this to the hostname/address of the sending Prometheus server.